rogersgl/tasaR/README.md

 <br></br>
 **ReversePrimer -** DNA sequence (5' - 3') of the reverse primer used for amplification.
 In this box, only include the <u>sequence that binds to the target sequence</u>.
 <br></br>
-**ReferenceSequence -** The DNA sequence of your antibody (or other target sequence) to be analyzed by the software.
-If analyzing an antibody, it is recommended to omit the signal peptide portion of the sequence per convention.
-<br></br>
 **AmpliconLength -** The total length of your amplicon between the Illumina adapters but including the 5' barcode and 3' UMI sequences.
-<br></br>
-**MaxDeletion -** The maximum deletion size allowed in merged paired end reads by pandaseq.
-A default of 25 is recommended.
-<br></br>
-**MaxInsertion -** The maximum insertion size allowed in merged paired end reads by pandaseq.
-A default of 25 is recommended.
 <br></br>
 **InsertStart -** Identifies the start site of the desired sequence to be analyzed.
 For antibodies, this should be after the leader sequence at the start of the variable domain.
 To calculate: measure the number of nt from the beginning of the binding site of your forward primer on the top strand <u>through (including) the first nt of the desired sequence</u>.
 Add 7 (length of the barcode) to this measurement to get the final value of InsertStart.
 <br></br>